-One small way CharlesWorks does that is through its CharlesWorks Directory.
-We help our clients get found on the web and increase their web traffic by keeping information about them on thousands of sites on the Internet.
+One way that can be done is if the web development company has a directory they can be part of.
+That helps clients get found on the web and increase their web traffic by keeping information about them on thousands of sites on the Internet.

 If you have been feeling that your relationship with your web company is rather one sided, it’s time to deal with one that cares about you!